0xmycf/SimpleTeaTimer/README.md

 German names work too.

 # Windows & Linux

 I use some funny command to announce that the tea is done, but this is a mac command, so idk what happens on Windows/Linux.

-Needless to say, this is one of my few projects that I did to try out another language.

-# Scala

-Check out the Scala version [here](https://github.com/0xmycf/SimpleTeaTimer/tree/main)